US LAM Clinics and Research Network

-LAM Clinic participation is voluntary and while The LAM Foundation makes every effort to update its information and monitor the application process, it does not guarantee, and is not responsible for the accuracy of information or the quality of medical care received at any institution, clinic, or by a medical provider listed on our website.
+LAM Clinic participation is voluntary and while The LAM Foundation makes every effort to update its information and monitor the application process, it does not guarantee and is not responsible for the accuracy of the information or the quality of medical care received at any institution, clinic, or by a medical provider listed on our website.

 For information about joining the LAM Clinic Network, please contact:

 Assistant Professor of Medicine, Director - Interstitial Lung Diseases Center, Divisions of Pulmonary Critical Care and Sleep Medicine